code-423n4/2023-03-neotokyo/README.md

 - `NeoTokyoStaker.configurePools`, which is intended to let an administrator configure the reward points accrued by a particular asset type across a particular time window.
 - `NeoTokyoStaker.configureCaps`, which is intended to let an administrator configure the respective Neo Tokyo S1 and S2 Citizen staking caps.

-One exception that we consider out of scope for gas optimization but in scope for any security issues unreleated to a malcious administrator is the legacy reward-claiming flow of calling `NTCitizenDeploy.getReward`, which ultimately calls `BYTES2.getReward`.
+One exception that we consider out of scope for gas optimization but in scope for any security issues unrelated to a malicious administrator is the legacy reward-claiming flow of calling `NTCitizenDeploy.getReward`, which ultimately calls `BYTES2.getReward`.
 We support this legacy flow for historic UI reasons and would consider a security finding to be relevant.

 # Additional Context